-Unlike Test's default params the Default params is a mechanism to specify default values in Varianter or Varianter plugins.
+The Default params is a mechanism to specify default values in Varianter or Varianter plugins.
 Their purpose is usually to define values dependent on the system which should not affect the test's results.
 One example is a qemu binary location which might differ from one host to another host, but in the end they should result in qemu being executable in test.
 For this reason the Default params do not affects the test's variant-id (at least not in the official Varianter plugins).